 The aim of this project is the construction of a biosensor on paper, using microparticles of a redox-active polymer, polyferrocenylsilane (PFS).
 PFS changes colour upon oxidation/reduction, giving a direct qualitative readout of the signal.
 A quantitative signal can be obtained by measuring the number of oxidations/reductions electrochemically.

 The polymer particles will be produced using microfluidics, which enables us to capture non-equilibrium liquid shapes into solid particles.
-Two approaches are being investigated, namely droplet based particle formation and flow lithography.
-In the first approach, droplets of polymer solution will be made in a microfluidic device.
+Droplets of polymer solution will be made in a microfluidic device.
 These droplets can then be crosslinked into spherical (or distorted spherical) particles.
-Flow lithography is the direct writing of shapes into a flowing polymer solution, enabling the design production of non-spherical particles.
-For the flow lithography, an adapted Blue Ray player will be used as light source for the crosslinking.